Malvoria123/User-Interaction-Logging-System/README.md

 💡 What I Learned
 1. How to connect front-end, backend, and database together
 2. How to protect APIs using CORS and API Keys
-3. How to deploy real-world apps using Vercel and GitHub
+3. How to deploy real-world apps using Railway and GitHub
 4. How to use AI to improve productivity and problem solving

 📌 Future Improvements